hashicorp/terraform-cdk/website/docs/cdktf/concepts/cdktf-architecture.html.md

 The cdktf cli serves as tool to work with the project (init, generate providers) and to diff, deploy and destroy stacks.
 It's relying on Terraform and therefore expects the Terraform CLI to be present.
 Since each stack is synthesized as a self contained Terraform config into it's own dedicated working directory in `cdktf.out`, it's possible to fallback to the Terraform CLI for operations like apply and destroy.
 However, the cdktf CLI abstracts the workflows and does some additional sanity check, so this should be the default way of operating a cdktf project.

-Note: `cdktf.out` folder is ephemeral and might be erased for each `synth` which happens implicitly when deploying, diffing or destroying your app
+Note: `cdktf.out` folder is ephemeral and might be erased for each `synth` which happens implicitly when deploying, diffing or destroying your app.
+That's the reason why local state files are kept in the root directory of a cdktf project.

 ### Lib

 The cdktf package is the foundation for each CDK for Terraform project.
 It's available in all supported languages and models core concepts of a CDK for Terraform app (`App`, `TerraformStack`, `TerraformOutput`, etc).
-In addition to this, it encapsulates the logic of `synthesizing` a `TerrfaormStack` to HCL compatible JSON and dealing with `TerraformAssets`
+In addition to this, it encapsulates the logic of `synthesizing` a `TerrfaormStack` to HCL compatible JSON and dealing with `TerraformAssets`.

 ## Synth